 Spaghetti and pizza are two of the most popular foods in the United States, and perhaps even the world.
 And they share a lot in common as well.
 Pizza and spaghetti are both made from dough, they both are topped with cheese, and both feature a generous helping of tomato sauce.
 It might even make sense to think that you can swap out one set of ingredients for the other, but can you?

-Pizza sauce and spaghetti sauce are similar but feature one key difference: pizza sauce is raw and pasta sauce is cooked.
+Pizza sauce and spaghetti sauce are similar but feature one key difference: pizza sauce is generally raw while pasta sauce is cooked.
 This is because pizza sauce is cooked in the oven on top of the pizza when it bakes, while spaghetti sauce is pre-cooked and then poured on already cooked spaghetti just before serving.

 But this isn’t the whole story and there are a few nuances depending on what kind of pizza you’re preparing, and what part of the world you’re coming from.